couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 ## Field Name Mangling

-When a field is encrypted, the SDK mangles the field’s name by prefixing it with a marker.
+When a field is encrypted, the SDK mangles the field's name by prefixing it with a marker.
 The default prefix is "encrypted$".
 Implementations should allow the developer to specify a different prefix at a global level when configuring FLE.